cs-fullstack-master/javascript-concept-review-level-2/README.md

 #### Return first n number of elements

-Write a JavaScript function to get the first n element(s) of an array.
+Write a JavaScript function called `first()` to get the first n element(s) of an array.
 Passing a parameter 'n' will return the first 'n' elements of the array.

 ex:
 ```